-ansible-pull − pulls playbooks from a VCS repo and executes them for the local host
+ansible-pull - pulls playbooks from a VCS repo and executes them on target host

 PRIVATE_KEY_FILE]